alexeygumirov/slock-debian-patched/README.md

 Source files with Debian patches are downloaded here: [http://archive.ubuntu.com/ubuntu/pool/universe/s/suckless-tools/suckless-tools_44-1.debian.tar.xz](http://archive.ubuntu.com/ubuntu/pool/universe/s/suckless-tools/suckless-tools_44-1.debian.tar.xz).

 > **Important**: You don't need to patch this source with Debian patches, they are already applied by me.
-But for the sake of reference, all applied Debian patches are put in the `deb-patches/` subfolder, hence you can check if all done correctly. :)
+But for the sake of reference, all applied Debian patches are put in the `deb-patches/` subfolder, hence you can check if I applied patches correctly. 😉

 ## Patching with Suckless patches